 Maggie Vaughn Jansson

-Sarah Singer is a Brunswick resident and real estate agent with three children (5,8 &10).
+Sarah Singer is a Brunswick resident and real estate agent raising three children and two dogs.
 In 2010, she and her husband John Kosinski and son Caz relocated to Maine to be closer to family and in search of a better quality of life.
 She has been active in the community ever since working to organize a grassroots group that lobbies for school funding and community engagement.
 She served as a board member for Seeds of Independence prior to founding TEAN.
-In January of 2015 she joined the Brunswick school board as the District 7 representative.
-She and Teresa Gillis co-founded TEAN in an effort to help directly support the needs of a growing population of homeless or economically at risk of young people in the Midcoast region.
+In January of 2015 she joined the Brunswick school board as the representative from District 7.
+In 2016 she and Teresa Gillis co-founded TEAN in an effort to help directly support the needs of a growing population of homeless or economically at risk of young people in the Midcoast region.